 For a few months a year — the coldest months — you can often spot a short-eared owl or two flying back and forth over an empty field, hunting for voles.
 Some fields can attract a half-dozen of these owls.

 And these owls attract people.
-It’s not often easily to see most owls.
+Owls are not often easy to observe.
 Owls typically work at night.
 They usually try hard to blend in with their surroundings.
 They generally keep quiet.

 The short-eared owls do the opposite.
 They’re very active for a few hours after sunrise and just before sunset.
 They work open fields and grasslands, not dense forests.
 And they’ll speak up if another owl or a northern harrier infringes on their territory.